This post may contain affiliate links. Please read my disclosure policy.

 I don’t know what it is that makes this so good, but the combination of marinade ingredients like the fresh rosemary, soy sauce, mustard and that always-a-tongue-twister, Worcestershire sauce, is delectable.
 The beef has cooked down where the muscle fibers have exhausted themselves and melted away leaving beautifully tender and succulent meat.

 And the aroma, hold me back!
 It’s a fond memory that I hope you enjoy as much as I do.

 Just load up a toasted ciabatta roll and fill it up for one tasty sandwich.
 Dip it in the reserved sauce the beef simmered in and you are set.
 Game On!

-- Combine in a small bowl the vinegar, oil, ketchup, soy sauce, Worcestershire sauce, rosemary, garlic and mustard.
+- In a small bowl add the vinegar, oil, ketchup, soy sauce, Worcestershire sauce, rosemary, garlic, mustard and salt.
 Whisk to mix thoroughly and pour over meat.
-Let marinate for at least 1 hour.
+Cover and marinate for at least 1 hour or refrigerate overnight (best).

 - Stove Top: Remove meat from marinade.
 Add tablespoon of olive oil to a deep skillet or Dutch oven over high heat and sear meat on both sides.
 Pour marinade over and cover tightly with a lid.
 Bring just to a simmer on the stovetop over medium-high heat.
 Simmer on low for 2 hours.
 Add carrots, celery, onion and potatoes.
 Pour enough beef broth just to cover.
 Cook an additional 1 1/2 hours covered (2 hours for a 4 lb roast) or until the roast and potatoes are fork-tender.
 Remove meat to platter and carve.
 Skim fat from sauce and spoon over meat and vegetables.